git-tfs/git-tfs/Releasing.md

     git rev-parse HEAD
     git status

+2. Set the auth.targets file with with your OAuth token (see auth.targets.example)

-2. Build the release and include the version (e.g. X.Y.Z) and the login and password for the user having the rights on git-tfs repository.
+3. Build the release and include the version (e.g. X.Y.Z) and the name of a changelog file (optional).

-    msbuild Release.proj /t:Release /p:Version=X.Y.Z /p:User="login:password"
+    msbuild Release.proj /t:Release /p:Version=X.Y.Z /p:ReleaseNotes="ReleaseNoteFile.md"

-3. Build the chocolatey package.
+4. Build the chocolatey package.
 (For this to work, you need to [set an API key](https://github.com/chocolatey/chocolatey/wiki/CommandsPush#note-to-use-this-command-you-must-have-your-api-key-saved-for-chocolateyorg-or-the-source-you-want-to-push-to).)

     msbuild Release.proj /t:Chocolatey /p:Version=X.Y.Z